 An introduction to problems and methods in the study of perception and cognitive processes.
-Prerequisite: Psychology 60 or one year of college-level mathematics.
+Prerequisite: Psychology 60

 103. Introduction to Principles of Behavior (4)

 An example of the principles of conditioning and their application to the control and modification of human behavior.